 Our firm was recently retained to determine the fair value of a minority interest in a business for a shareholder dispute.
-Despite it being a sizable business, the owners never got around to memorialize the termination terms within its shareholder’s agreement.
+Despite it being a sizable business, the owners never got around to memorializing the termination terms within its shareholder’s agreement.
 Hence, one of the reasons for the current litigation is to address its value.
 This business had grown organically over the years and by acquiring multiple competitors.
 It is now at a size that there are enough comparable sales transactions to consider under the market approach.

 How does this concept relate to business valuation?